 We are so grateful to StudioLR for the amazing support they have shown us, providing their design expertise to completely rebrand Seamab and show the world who we are and what we do.
 StudioLR developed the Sea Changers, a set of characters who give Seamab an endearing voice to tell our story.

 Read more about StudioLR here.

-We would like to thank all of our past and current funders:
+We would like to thank all of our recent funders: